Fahleh/alx-low_level_programming/0x00-hello_world/README.md

         puts("\"Programming is like building a multilingual puzzle");
         return (0);
 }
-The code above is a C program that prints exactly "Programming is like building a multilingual puzzle
+The code above is a C program that prints exactly "Programming is like building a multilingual puzzle.

+int main(void)
+{
+        printf("with proper grammar, but the outcome is a piece of art,\n");
+        return (0);
+}
+The code above is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.